“How people treat you is their karma; how you react is yours.” — Dr. Wayne Dyer

 What you should say: I think it’s best if we end the conversation here/touch base later/part ways now.

 What you want to say: You’re a @#%#)(@#%.

 What you should say: Give me a minute to reflect on what was just said.

 What you want to say: You didn’t just seriously say something so #@%#%#% off-base/rude/racist/insert another word here, did you?

 What you should say: I don’t agree with your point of view, so let’s just agree to disagree.

 Accept that people suck sometimes.
-When people treat you like crap, remind yourself why you don’t suck and while you’ll never treat someone the way you’ve just been treated.
+When someone treats you like trash, remind yourself why you don’t suck and why you’ll never treat someone the way you’ve just been treated.
 Because it hurts!!